leftfield-geospatial/orthority/docs/file_formats/yaml.rst

 YAML interior parameters
 ========================

-This is the native Orthority format for interior parameters.
+This is the native Orthority format for frame camera :ref:`interior parameters <background/camera_models:interior parameters>`.
 It is a YAML file containing a nested dictionary that is based on the OpenDroneMap / OpenSfM :file:`cameras.json` format.
 The root level consists of one or more camera ID keys and the corresponding parameter dictionary values.
 Parameter dictionaries define parameter name - value pairs for a camera.
 The basic layout is:

 .. code-block:: yaml